Watch Now: Remnants of Tropical Storm Fred bring severe flooding across the Southeast - NewsBreak

-The forecast is showing a hot day in Lake Geneva.
-It looks to reach a balmy 89 degrees.
-We'll see a low temperature of 72 degrees today.
-The area will see thunderstorms today.
-Today's forecast brings 46% chance of rain, so you may want to bring an umbrella.
-The UV index today is high.
+The forecast is showing a hot day in Orangeburg.
+Temperatures are projected to be a steamy day today with temperatures reaching a high of 91 though it will feel even hotter at 99.
+72 degrees is today's low.
+Partly cloudy skies are in the forecast.
+There is only a 24% chance of rain, but check the radar before you head outdoors.
+Today's UV index is high.
 Be careful outside, especially during late morning through mid-afternoon.
 If your shadow is shorter than you, seek shade and wear protective clothing and generously apply sunscreen on exposed skin.
-The area will see gentle winds today, with winds only reaching 9 miles per hour, coming from the South.
+The Orangeburg area should see a light breeze, with forecast models showing only 6 mph wind conditions coming up from Northeast.
+Special National Weather Service Alert: River Flood Warning until THU 8:00 AM EDT.
 This report is created automatically with weather data provided by TownNews.com.
-For more daily forecast information, visit lakegenevanews.net.
+For more daily forecast information, visit thetandd.com.

 Comments / 0